Definition of SEO

 Why You Need Local SEO

 You are likely to find most small businesses within specific service areas.
 For instance, consider a franchise at a local drive-through selling hot coffee.
-It would be difficult for such a small business to be visible on the internet than giant industries such as Starbucks.
+It would be more difficult for such a small business to be visible on the internet than giant industries like Starbucks.

 Local search helps such small businesses gain visibility to the people living and working within that locality.
 Other than getting discovered, there are other advantages of having a local SEO.
 Here are some of these benefits in length.